MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 SMCoreDataStore *coreDataStore = [[SMClient defaultClient] coreDataStoreWithManagedObjectModel:self.managedObjectModel];
 ```

-From then on you can either pass your core data store instance around, or use `[[SMClient defaultClient] coreDataStore]` to retrieve it at any point.
+From then on you can either pass your core data store instance around, or if you are using iOS SDK v2.0.0+, use `[[SMClient defaultClient] coreDataStore]` to retrieve it at any point.

 <div class="alert alert-info">
   <div class="row-fluid">